kevemueller/kBSD/README.md

 If none of them are found on none of the sources, the default is to create an rc.conf.local file that configures all connected network interfaces with DHCP.

 The file can be created with any tool, but easiest is to use the makefile's kbsd3 target for.
-It can contain additional skeleton files, scripts to be run in the pre-init environment as well as a code to chain to the next context file.
+It can contain additional skeleton files as well as a code to chain to the next context file.

 Special kbsd3 urls are:
 * `done` -- skip all kbsd3 actions